-When file is used, information is read and accessed into computer memory and there are several ways to accesses these information of the file.
-Some system provide only one access method for files.
-Other system, such as those of IBM, support many access method, and choosing the right one for a particular application is a major design problem.
+When a file is used, information is read and accessed into computer memory and there are several ways to access this information of the file.
+Some systems provide only one access method for files.
+Other systems, such as those of IBM, support many access methods, and choosing the right one for a particular application is a major design problem.

-There are three ways to access a file into computer system: Sequential Access, Direct Access, Index sequential Method.
+There are three ways to access a file into a computer system: Sequential-Access, Direct Access, Index sequential Method.

 - Sequential Access –

 Read and write make up the bulk of the operation on a file.
-A read operation -read next- read the next position of the file and automatically advance a file pointer, which keep track I/O location.
-Similarly for the writewrite next append to the end of the file and advance to the newly written material.
+A read operation -read next- read the next position of the file and automatically advance a file pointer, which keeps track I/O location.
+Similarly, for the writewrite next append to the end of the file and advance to the newly written material.